 Begzod Kadyrov, chief specialist of the government's Religious Affairs Committee in Tashkent, refused on 17 October to comment on the cases, and asked Forum 18 to send the questions in writing.
 When reminded that he had not answered Forum 18's previous written questions he put the phone down.

-In the central Tashkent Region around the capital, Yangiyul District Anti-Terrorism Police raided private homes in Yangiyul itself and in Gulbahor on 23 August and 11 October.
+In the central Tashkent Region around the capital, Yangiyul District the police Struggle with Extremism and Terrorism Department raided private homes in Yangiyul itself and in Gulbahor on 23 August and 11 October.
 All the homes raided were of people from the state-registered local Baptist Church: church leader Pastor Fatkhulla Ibrahimov, and church members Kholiskhon Nishanova, Marifat Topilova and Guzal Jumabayeva.
-Anti-Terrorism Police officers participating in all the raids included Umid Kadyrov and Nodyr Abduvaliyev.
+Police Struggle with Extremism and Terrorism Department officers participating in all the raids included Umid Kadyrov and Nodyr Abduvaliyev.

 The raids on 11 October took place on the second-last day of UN Special Rapporteur on Freedom of Religion or Belief Ahmed Shaheed's visit to the country.
 He stated on 12 October in Tashkent that Uzbekistan required "sustained and transparent commitment to make enjoyment of the right to freedom of religion or belief a reality ..
 Freedom of religion or belief requires widening the space for the freedom of association, peaceful assembly and expression, as well as strengthening the rule of law and guaranteeing the independence of the judiciary" (see http://www.ohchr.org/